 New magazines have been added to Overdrive interface.
 New ebooks and audiobooks are also added frequently.
 Audio books and ebooks can be downloaded to you phone or other device–get the Libby app and start reading right away.
 Click here to get started.
 Copies of popular titles can be requested by calling the library if there are long wait lists for ebooks.

-The library staff will continue to offer virtual reading programs for children and adults this Fall.
+The library staff will continue to offer virtual reading programs for children and adults this Summer.
 Simply register at watongareads.readsquared.com to set up your account.

-The library is open temporary hours 9-4 M-F until further notice.
+The library is open 9-6 M-F but is closed on Saturday and Sunday.
 Customers can call for a computer appointment during these hours.
 Customers can search for and select books in person at the library or online at watongapl.okpls.org.
-Place the selections in a book bag and reserve them and the library staff will pull them for you and bag them up so they are ready to go.
+Place the selections in an online book bag and reserve them and the library staff will pull them for you and bag them up so they are ready to go.
 We are striving to provide as much service as possible while still observing social distancing recommendations.
 Hand sanitizer and masks are provided by a grant from the Oklahoma Department of Libraries and the Institute of Museum and Library Services.
 Please call the Library if you have questions about any of the services that we provide.

 New Library Apps and Tools